bgpierc/bgpierc.github.io/_posts/2019-6-28-concave-np-complete.md

 Why use a hull?
 ====
 There's actually a ton of interesting applications of hulls.
 One particularity novel use is described in [this](ttps://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links) cool blog post, which uses an alpha shape approximation to find contours of places from geotagged data.
-One common use of a hull is to postprocess the result of a clustering algorithm, such as k-means or DBSCAN.
+Another common use of a hull is to postprocess the result of a clustering algorithm, such as k-means or DBSCAN.
 This is the application I was originally concerned with.

 What kind of hull?